A phlebotomist is a medical professional whose main job is drawing blood.

-That training consists of actually performing successful venipunctures a certain amount of times, in order to complete the program.
+That training consists of actually performing successful venipunctures a certain amount of times, to complete the program.
 This can range within anywhere from 25 sticks, up to 100, depending on the training program.

 Venipuncture training also consists of preparing the blood properly (in the right vials), storing it correctly, and sending it to the correct department for testing.
-That’s why it’s extremely important for phlebotomists to know lab safety, and lab procedures.
+That’s why it’s extremely important for phlebotomists to know lab safety and lab procedures.

 Different vials of blood are designated to mean different things.
 A phlebotomist needs to know what those vials mean, and where they are going.
 Proper care and handling are crucial once blood is drawn, to ensure it doesn’t get contaminated, and to make sure it ends up where it needs to be.

 Obviously drawing blood from an obese patient can be more difficult.
 This is because it’s harder to locate the veins.